Undergraduate Program in

 Requirements for a Minor in Law and Society

 A minor in law and society shall consist of at least five courses from the designated curriculum, including law and society (POS 3691), and either sociology of law (SYP 3540) or economics and the law (ECP 3451), as two of the five courses.
 The remaining three may be selected from the list of approved courses below.

 Requirements for a Major

 A primary concentration in law and society is available in the social science interdisciplinary major.
 It consists of introduction to law and society (POS 3691), either economics and the law (ECP 3451) or sociology of law (SYP 3540), and four other courses from the approved list of courses.
-To complete the social science major with a concentration in law and society, students shall be required to select two twelve semester hour minors from two social science departments.
-One of the minors must be in economics, political science, or sociology, and students must select twelve semester hours for the minor from a department's courses included in the law and society curriculum.
-Students interested in the social science interdisciplinary major should refer to that departmental entry of this General Bulletin.
+To complete the social science major with a concentration in law and society, students shall be required to select two twelve semester hour secondary concentrations from two social science departments.
+One of the secondary concentrations must be in economics, political science, or sociology, and students must select these twelve semester hours from a department's courses included in the law and society curriculum.
+Students interested in the interdisciplinary social science major should refer to that departmental entry of this General Bulletin.

 The following courses have been approved for the law and society program.
 In addition to the required courses, students shall select courses for the law and society minor and the law and society concentration in the social science major from this list.
 See the "Interdisciplinary Program in Social Science" chapter of this General Bulletin for course prerequisites.
 Descriptions of the following courses can be found under the individual departments in which they are taught.